-For instance, where the consequence of protection from acquiring COVID-19 is social isolation and increased inactivity, this could put these same individuals at heightened risk of mental health problems2, chronic diseases, such as cardiovascular disease, stroke3 and increased weight and premature mortality4.
-Longer term, it is also possible that because of lockdown-associated worsening of underlying health conditions, the associated effects of decreases in physical activity population that is vulnerable to severe complications from COVID-19 in subsequent epidemic waves.
+George J Sanders, Carnegie School of Sport, Leeds Beckett University, Headingley Campus, Leeds LS6 3QS, UK.
+Email: g.sanders@leedsbeckett.ac.uk long term, it is also possible that because of lockdown-associated worsening of underlying health conditions, the associated effects of decreases in physical activity (PA) and increasing food intake during lockdown could actually serve to increase the size of the population that is vulnerable to severe complications from COVID-19 in subsequent epidemic waves.
 These effects could potentially add additional pressure to the health system during the current or later epidemic waves.
-However, the COVID-19 pandemic also provides an opportunity for the rollout of novel online behavior change offers to maintain the delivery of lifestyle interventions remotely.
-Harnessing the surge in interest, enthusiasm, and acceptance in digitally based behavior change offers during lockdown has immediately been recognized as an opportunity for service providers5.
+However, the COVID-19 pandemic also provides an opportunity for the rollout of novel online behaviour change offers to maintain the delivery of lifestyle interventions remotely.
+Harnessing the surge in interest, enthusiasm, and acceptance in digitally based behaviour change offers during lockdown has immediately been recognized as an opportunity for service providers.